Steps Before Closing on your New Home

 Take the first step and get prequalified.

-Steps you need to complete before closing
+Steps you need to complete before the mortgage closing

 Schedule a final walk-through